 Pro Tip: 3D printed parts will have stress varying by axis, so for optimum strength, make sure the cantilever part of the joint is built along the X-Y plane and not traveling up the Z axis.
-If your cantilever can only be created in the Z axis, be aware elongation at break is reduced by 50% and tensile strength by 20-30%.
-We recommend reducing the allowable stress/strain by 50% for Z axis cantilevers.
-Ask Fictiv when uploading parts if you have questions here.
+If your cantilever can only be created in the Z axis, be aware that elongation at break is reduced by 50% and tensile strength by 20-30%.
+We recommend reducing the allowable stress/strain by 50% for Z-axis cantilevers.
+When uploading your design files, you can chat with a Fictiv team member if you have questions.

-Here are the acceptable strain values for some common 3D printing materials:
+Here are the acceptable strain percentage values for common 3D printing materials:

 And here are some calculated strain rates for different wall thicknesses, deflections, and cantilever lengths to help you get started.

-If you’ve calculated your dimensions, chosen your material, and the acceptable strain rate is still too high, the best solution is to change the cantilever cross section.
+If you’ve calculated your dimensions and chosen your material, yet the acceptable strain rate is still too high, the best solution is to change the cantilever cross-section.
 The most common changes include tapering the width or thickness.

-Here are some solutions to other common challenges engineers face when designing for snap fit components.
+Here are some solutions to other common challenges engineers face when designing snap-fit components.

-Solution: Make sure your male and female parts are designed in such a way that while deflection may happen during assembly, during normal, assembled use the parts are not subject to prolonged bending or tensile stress.
+Solution: Make sure your male and female parts are designed in such a way that while deflection may happen during assembly, during normal, assembled use, the parts are not subjected to prolonged bending or tensile stress.

 Sharp corners concentrate stress at the root of the cantilever, causing it to shear off.

 Solution: Make sure there are no sharp corners to act as stress concentrators, especially on the tensile side of the cantilever.
-Use radi or chamfers to reduce this.
+Use radii or chamfers to reduce the chance of shearing.